ysskrishna/fastapi-sync-async-starter/README.md

 This will:
 - Build the FastAPI application container with multi-stage optimization for development and production
 - Start a PostgreSQL database container with persistent volume
+- Start a Redis container for rate limiting
 - Set up the necessary networks and volumes
 - Initialize the database with the provided schema
 - Run api-tests and generate pytest and coverage reports